OpenCMISS/documentation/misc/status.rst

 Updated on **16 September 2015**.

 Source files and instructions to build this website are now available on `GitHub <https://github.com/inkybutton/OpenCMISS-Documentation>`_.
+This is currently in a personal GitHub account as the repository plan is still being decided.

 Please send any feedback and suggestions to `Noel Zeng, the developer working on the project <mailto:bioeng-webmaster@auckland.ac.nz>`_.